Preston Tucker (baseball): Houston Astros

 On March 28, 2017, the Astros optioned Tucker back to Fresno.
 He spent the entire 2017 season in Triple-A without making a single appearance in the majors, although he was still on the Astros 40-man roster that year.

 On December 15, 2017, the Astros designated Tucker for assignment.

-Atlanta Braves and Cincinnati Reds
+Atlanta Braves

 The Astros traded him to the Atlanta Braves on December 20, 2017, for cash considerations or a player to be named later.

+Cincinnati Reds

 On July 30, 2018, the Braves traded Tucker, Lucas Sims, and Matt Wisler to the Cincinnati Reds in exchange for Adam Duvall.

+Atlanta Braves (second stint)

 On September 2, 2018, the Reds traded Tucker back to Atlanta in exchange for cash considerations.
-The Braves outrighted him to the minors on October 31, 2018.
-He elected free agency on November 3, 2018.
+The Braves outrighted him to the minors on October 31, and he elected free agency on November 2.

 Chicago White Sox

 On February 23, 2019, Tucker signed a minor league deal with the Chicago White Sox that included an invitation to spring training.
 On May 10, 2019, Tucker requested his release so he could sign with the Kia Tigers of the KBO League.